dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 }
 ```

-And update your `md.style` with following content:
+Subsequently, the `md.style` file can be updated with a reference to the rule:

 ```json
 {